 How to: Sit down, touch the soles of the feet together, knees on the ground, bring the heels to the perineum.

 This is used in meditation but reserved for more advanced practitioners.
-A high mount of flexibility in the hips and knees are recommended to avoid any injury.
+A high amount of flexibility in the hips and knees is recommended to avoid any injury.
 The Lotus pose increases awareness and inner peace while stretching.

 How to: Sit down, cross your legs, bring your left foot on your right thigh and vice versa, soles face up, lengthen the spine.